Joe Cooksey: Racing career

-In 2001, he downsized his schedule, only racing in nine races, and finishing in the top-ten five times.
+In 2001, Cooksey downsized his schedule, only racing in nine races, and finishing in the top-ten five times.
 It was also during this year that he made his NASCAR Busch Series driving the No. 73 Chevrolet at Gateway International Raceway, finishing 29th due to a brake issue.
 He would make two more Busch races that year at Indianapolis and Memphis Motorsports Park.
 For next year, he made his NASCAR Craftsman Truck Series debut in the No. 59 Chevrolet driving for Fauerbach at Gateway, and finished 23rd.
 He also attempted to make the race at Memphis, but failed to qualify for the event.
 On the ARCA side, he made only three starts, finishing in the top-five twice at both dirt events at Springfield and DuQuoin.
 In the following year, he solely focused on ARCA, running nine races with a best finish of third at DuQuoin.

 In 2004, Cooksey ran a majority of the races driving for Hixson Motorsports in the No. 23, and earned five top-tens with a best finish of fifth at South Boston Speedway.
 In 2005, he ran thirteen races for Hixson, with one top-five, a third place finish at Springfield.
 In the following year, he only ran the two dirt events, and finished in the top-five in both events.
 He entered in both races the following year in 2007, driving for Darrell Basham in the No. 94 Chevrolet, finishing 29th due to a crash at Springfield, and failing to qualify at DuQuoin.

-After not running in ARCA competition in 2008, he returned to the ARCA circuit in 2009, driving three races in his self-owned No. 51 Chevrolet, and finished seventh at DuQuoin.
+After not running in ARCA competition in 2008, Cooksey returned to the ARCA circuit in 2009, driving three races in his self-owned No. 51 Chevrolet, and finished seventh at DuQuoin.
 After a one-year absence, he ran only one race at DuQuoin, finishing nineteenth.
 In the following year, he ran at Springfield, finishing 33rd due to an engine problem.